vishnu630/vishnu630/README.md

 <br>

 - A passionate Self-taught Front-end developer
-- Playing CTF's at spare time
 - Currently learning Web Development by Self
+- 🌱 An Aspiring MERN Stack Developer
 - Personal website [link](https://www.vishnutejareddy.me)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://www.vishnutejareddy.me)